 Why should we use MPC signatures in the blockchain?

-MPC signature and Multisig may seem to operate on same principles of technology, but by digging further, it is clear that the two have very distinct characteristics, with different set of pros and cons.
+MPC signature and Multisig may seem to operate on the same principles of technology, but by digging further, it is clear that the two have very distinct characteristics, with a different set of pros and cons.
 It is also notable that MPC signature has been receiving more attention than other encryption-based signing technologies, and thus leading to this blog post explaining how Penta MPC differs from Multisig.

 What draws the line between MPC and Multisig is the formation of ‘private key’ which plays a critical role in signing.

 For Multisig, when a complete private key is generated by each member, few signatures are gathered to create a multi-sign address.
 Then each member contributes their private key to sign their approval on the address and deliver the transaction.

 Meanwhile, the entire scheme for approving a signature looks very different for MPC.
 MPC consists of members that hold a particle of a complete key and a full signature.
 When a request comes through the members gather the ‘derivative values’ of the private key to form what seems to be a ‘complete key’, thus creating a full signature.
 It is important to understand that no complete key is ever fully generated as every transaction operates on an ‘incomplete, particle key’.